 Attorney for Divorce is El Paso County, CO

 With decades of combined experience in a broad range of family law areas, Law Offices of Clifton Black, PC is a wise choice to represent you in your divorce proceedings.
-We have worked with many clients on divorces, custody battles, paternity disputes and other family law issues not only in Colorado Springs but elsewhere in El Paso County, Denver County, and Arapahoe County.
+We have worked with many clients on divorces, custody battles, paternity disputes and other family law issues not only in Colorado Springs but in and around the surrounding counties of El Paso, Pueblo, Teller, Douglas, Denver, Elbert, Fremont, Pueblo, Lincoln and Arapahoe County.